devhammed/react-gtk/README.md

 React GTK.

-View more information in the README of the [renderer package](./packages/renderer/README.md).
+View more information in the [renderer package](./renderer/README.md).